 Water Source Heat Pump (WSHP)

 In late 2018 the board of directors approved the replacement of all valves supplying water to the heat pumps in each unit.
 These valves have been selected individually for each unit to limit water flow in gallons per minute to that originally specified when La Princesa was constructed.
 This was done for a few reasons.
-1) In 2017 a large leak originated on the terrace level that caused hundreds of thousands of dollars in damage.
+1) In 2017 a large leak originated on the terrace level that caused tens of thousands of dollars in damage.
 This showed that some owners were not actively maintaining their fixtures and posed potential hazards to their neighbors.
 2) Previously, flow rate was not regulated by the association and some owners installed heat pumps that were oversized for their units.
 This causes a leeching affect that adversely affects the efficiency of their neighbor's units.
 3) Working valves allow any HVAC technicians to isolate the heat pump rather than require a shut off of the entire stack.
 4) Lastly, this project was done in conjunction with the replacement of the roof cooling tower and allowed a purge of all cooling lines in the building.
 This helped remove particulates that could potentially enter owner heat pumps and damage them.

 Currently, any replacement of valves or heat pumps must be approved by the association and must fall within the specifications listed by Dan Daderian, the hired contractor who oversaw the valve replacement project.
 Please use this document: WSHP Selection before purchasing any heat pump.